Sage/carbon/docs/testing-guide.md

 ## Introduction

-This guide details Carbon's testing setup, common conventions and utilities available to you.
+This guide details Carbon's testing setup, common conventions, and utilities available to you.

 ## Component testing

+> **NOTE**: From March 2024, we're transitioning from Enzyme to [React Testing Library (RTL)](https://testing-library.com/docs/react-testing-library/intro/).
+Please use RTL where possible when testing new functionality.

-We use the [Jest](https://facebook.github.io/jest/) framework and [Enzyme](https://enzymejs.github.io/enzyme/) library for our component tests.
+We use the [Jest](https://jestjs.io/) framework and [Enzyme](https://enzymejs.github.io/enzyme/) library for our component tests.
 Tests should describe the **behaviour of the components** rather than describe the implementation to keep the tests clean and reliable.
-All props, branches and paths and each of their conditions need to be tested to meet Carbon's 100% coverage policy.
+All props, branches, and paths and each of their conditions need to be tested to meet Carbon's 100% coverage policy.

-### Custom utilities
+### Enzyme utilities

-To help with common testing scenarios, we have a number of custom utilities available in `/src/__spec_helper__` that can be imported directly into your tests.
+To help with common testing scenarios, we have several custom utilities available in `/src/__spec_helper__` that can be imported directly into your tests.

-For example the `assertStyleMatch` method which asserts if all the expected CSS properties have been applied to a DOM element or React component:
+For example, the `assertStyleMatch` method asserts if all the expected CSS properties have been applied to a DOM element or React component:

 ```tsx
 describe("FlatTableRow", () => {